nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

 RStudio: Create formatting for the organized data.
 This could includes changes in font, font size, or color of text.
 This will also be useful when plotting the data on a graph.

-sp: Character, identifies a single species name in a specified form
+sp: Character, identifies a single species name in a specified form.

 gisd: Checks invasive species status for a set of species from GISD Database.

-key: Loads data from the RStudio profile, useful for graphing and plotting data
+key: Loads data from the RStudio profile, useful for graphing and plotting data.

 Example for creating a plot graph with the provided data in RStudio